 ReConnect Program Overview

 A: The ReConnect Program offers federal loans, grants, and combinations thereof to facilitate broadband deployment in rural areas.
-ReConnect loans and grants provide funds for the costs of construction, improvement, or acquisition of facilities and equipment needed to provide broadband service to rural areas without sufficient broadband access, as defined by the latest FOA.
+ReConnect loans and grants provide funds for the costs of construction, improvement, or acquisition of facilities and equipment needed to provide broadband service to rural areas without sufficient broadband access, as defined in the FOA published on October 25, 2021.

-A: USDA offers loans and grants to build infrastructure and install equipment that provides modern, reliable, high-speed Internet service in rural America.
-The amount and types of funds available for assistance will be determined by the latest FOA.
+A: USDA offers loans, grants, and loan-grant combinations to build infrastructure and install equipment that provides modern, reliable, high-speed Internet service in rural America.
+The amount and types of funds available for assistance can be found in the FOA published on October 25, 2021.

 A: As defined in the Rural eConnectivity Program Regulation (published on February 26, 2021), the following entities are eligible to apply for assistance: